fishdoge/restaurant-selector/README.md

 ## Overview

-This is awesome restaurant selector.
+This is an awesome restaurant selector.

 ## Technologies Used